-- Receiver in the ear hearing aid: is comprised of a Receiver encased in a shell that sits within the canal and is joined to the behind the ear hearing aid via a wire within a slim tube.
+- Receiver in the ear hearing aid: comprised of a receiver encased in a shell that sits within the canal and is joined to the behind the ear hearing aid via a wire within a slim tube.
 This allows the 'BTE' hearing aid to become significantly smaller in size and providing cosmetic appeal through the thin, near invisible tube.

 - In-the-ear hearing aid: an acrylic shell that contains all electronic components.
 It sits in the outer ear and ear canal.

 - In-the-canal hearing aid: a smaller version of the in-the-ear hearing aid.
 This aid sits in the ear canal and extends partly into the outer ear.

 - Completely in-the-canal hearing aid: sits completely and deeply in the ear canal and once in place, is only just visible when viewed from side-on.
 As it is smaller, it cannot accommodate some of the features available in the bigger aids such as a volume control.
 It usually has a little line attached for ease of removal.